 Along with rhino experts from around the world and our fellow members of the IUCN African Rhino Specialist Group (AfRSG), IRF urges greater cooperation between wildlife investigators, police and prosecutors; magistrates and judges to be more sensitive to rhino issues; and assistance in developing new tools and technologies to detect and intercept rhino poachers and horn traffickers.
 While the number of arrests has increased there is an urgent need for improved conviction rates and increased penalties for rhino-related crimes in some countries.

-We are helping to support a number of recent initiatives to combat poaching.
-These include the establishment of a National Wildlife Crime Reaction Unit in South Africa, increasing protection throughout the rhinos’ range, DNA fingerprinting of rhino horn, regional information sharing and engaging with the authorities in Vietnam.
+A number of initiatives are underway to combat poaching.
+These include the establishment of a National Wildlife Crime Reaction Unit in South Africa, increasing protection throughout the rhinos’ range, DNA fingerprinting of rhino horn, regional information sharing and bi-lateral engagement with Vietnam.
 In addition, wildlife agencies are working closely with private and community rhino custodians, as well as support organizations, to protect rhinos.

 One huge challenge is managing rhinos that live on private land, including control of rhino horn stockpiles and security.
 This is essential if we are going to face the poaching crisis head on and from every important angle.

 Rhino protection staff in some protected areas (in which we do not currently have active programs) don’t even have basic equipment, such as binoculars, GPS units, cameras, fingerprint kits to gather scene-of-crime evidence against poachers, and other gear.
-With the funding raised through our Operation Stop Poaching Now campaign, IRF has begun a new project with partners in Zimbabwe and South Africa to adequately equip and train rhino protection staff in a number of protected areas that need a little boost to make their teams more effective.
+With the funding raised through our Operation Stop Poaching Now campaign, IRF has funded security assessment, training and equipment for rangers in Zimbabwe and South Africa so that rhino protection staff in a number of protected areas that need a little boost can be more effective.

-The hired security experts will assess the current operations in each protected area, and will then provide targeted training and basic equipment to rangers.
-Rangers will be trained in investigative techniques, intelligence gathering, evidence collection, communications, and rhino identification and monitoring, among other topics.
-They will also receive scene-of-crime kits containing basic investigation equipment including a camera, metal detector, GPS, finger-printing materials, and sealable evidence bags.
+Security experts assess the current operations in each protected area, and provide targeted training and basic equipment to rangers.
+Rangers are trained in investigative techniques, intelligence gathering, evidence collection, communications, and rhino identification and monitoring, among other topics.
+They also receive scene-of-crime kits containing basic investigation equipment including a camera, metal detector, GPS, finger-printing materials, and sealable evidence bags.

-One of our partners has already conducted training on rhino crime investigation and prosecution for law enforcement officials in several hard-hit provinces of Zimbabwe.
-Just six months after the training, we’ve seen a marked increase in successful convictions and more severe sentences, with nine poachers already sentenced to between 10 to 20 years in jail each.
+One of our partners conducted training on rhino crime investigation and prosecution for law enforcement officials in several hard-hit provinces of Zimbabwe.
+Just one year after the training, we’ve seen a marked increase in successful convictions and more severe sentences, with nine poachers already sentenced to between 10 to 20 years in jail each.
 With provision of equipment, training and advocacy, the rate of poaching convictions in Zimbabwe has risen from just 3% two years ago to 22% today.
 With just a little more help, we believe we can make that rate much higher.

 In Zimbabwe, the Lowveld Rhino Trust and other NGOs are working with the Zimbabwean government to further consolidate endangered black rhinos into areas where they can be protected.
-They are moving rhinos from highly threatened areas, and consolidating them with larger populations in more secure areas.
-Our team in team in Zimbabwe will begin the security assessment/training process on the newly consolidated rhino habitats.
+They move rhinos from highly threatened areas, and consolidating them with larger populations in more secure areas.
+More than 50 rangers have been through the security assessment/training process on the newly consolidated rhino habitats in the Lowveld.